isadri/inception/README.md

 ![Screenshot from 2024-02-14 11-48-59](https://github.com/isadri/inception/assets/116354167/79239ef7-34d1-440a-ae83-68733baa6f72)

 The output is trimmed because we're only interested in the containers that are connected to the network.
 We can see that both the `c1` and `c2` containers are attached to the *bridge* network along with their IP addresses.
-The IP address of the `c1` container is 172.17.0.2.
+The IP address of the `c1` container is `172.17.0.2`.

 Now attach to the `c2` container again by using the `docker attach c2` command.

 Once we are inside the `c2` container, we can ping the `c1` container.

 ![Screenshot from 2024-02-14 11-49-49](https://github.com/isadri/inception/assets/116354167/169d3837-b849-458e-ad8b-2666474e3f27)

 The command works!

 But the problem is that if you want to ping the `c1` container by name (i.e., `ping c1`), the command won't work.
-This is because the *bridge* network support a Docker feature called *service discovery*.
+This is because the *bridge* network does not support a Docker feature called *service discovery*.

 > [!NOTE]
-> *Service discovery* allows all containers and Swarm services to locate each other by name.
+> *Service discovery* allows all containers to locate each other by name.
 The only requirement is that they be on the same network.

 So, using the *bridge* default network is not recommended.
 And that's why you need to create your own bridge network.